Best 50cc Chainsaw – inoutbest Picks

 A feature that will highly be appreciated especially by those looking for a beginner 50cc chainsaw, this feature demands the least effort and time to get the chainsaw running.
 In addition to this, starting it up was quite simple as there was less resistance while using the startup cord.

-Something else that makes this a good 50cc chainsaw for the money is the air purge function.
-This eliminates air from the carburetor and fuel system hence making starting easy.
+Something else that makes this a good 50cc chainsaw for the money is the air purge function which eliminates air from the carburetor and fuel system for easy starting.
+On the downside however, it leaks bar oil a little too much

 - Easy start-up is made possible with the SmartStart feature